-Definition 25.19 (Faulty-Timer).
-When backup b accepts request r in Algorithm 25.11 Line 4, b starts a local faulty-timer (if the timer is not already running) that will only stop once b executes r.
+Definition 26.19 (Faulty-Timer).
+When backup b accepts request r in Algorithm 26.11 Line 4, b starts a local faulty-timer (if the timer is not already running) that will only stop once b executes r.

-- If the faulty-timer expires, the backup considers the primary faulty and triggers a view change. - We leave out the details regarding for what timespan to set the faulty-timer.
-This is a trade-off between patience and efficiency.

-- During a view change, the protocol has to guarantee that requests that have already been executed by some correct nodes will not be executed with the different sequence numbers by other correct nodes. - How can we guarantee that this happens?
+- If the faulty-timer expires, the backup considers the primary faulty and triggers a view change.
+When triggering a view change, a correct node will no longer participate in the protocol for the current view. - We leave out the details regarding for what timespan to set the faultytimer.
+This is a trade-off between patience and efficiency. - During a view change, the protocol has to guarantee that requests that have already been executed by some correct nodes will not be executed with the different sequence numbers by other correct nodes. - How can we guarantee that this happens?

-Definition 25.20 (PBFT: View Change Protocol).
-In the view change protocol, a node whose faulty-timer has expired enters the view change phase by running Algorithm 25.23.
-During the new view phase (which all nodes continually listen for), the primary of the next view runs Algorithm 25.24 while all other nodes run Algorithm 25.25.
+Definition 26.20 (PBFT: View Change Protocol).
+In the view change protocol, a node whose faulty-timer has expired enters the view change phase by running Algorithm 26.22.
+During the new view phase (which all nodes continuously listen for), the primary of the next view runs Algorithm 26.24 while all other nodes run Algorithm 26.25.

-Figure 25.21: The view change protocol used in PBFT.
+Figure 26.21: The view change protocol used in PBFT.
 Node n_0 is the primary of current view v, node n_1 the primary of view v + 1.
-Once back-ups consider n_0 to be faulty, they start the view change protocol (cf. Algorithms 25.23, 25.24, 25.25).
+Once back-ups consider n_0 to be faulty, they start the view change protocol (cf. Algorithms 26.22, 26.24, 26.25).
 The X signifies that n_0 is faulty.

-- The idea behind the view change protocol is this: during the view change protocol, the new primary gathers prepared-certificates from 2f + 1 nodes, so for every request that some correct node executed, the new primary will have at least one prepared-certificate. - After gathering that information, the primary distributes it and tells all backups which requests need to be to executed with which sequence numbers. - Backups can check whether the new primary makes the decisions required by the protocol, and if it does not, then the new primary must be byzantine and the backups can directly move to the next view change.
+- The idea behind the view change protocol is as follows: during the view change protocol, the new primary collects prepared-certificates from 2f + 1 nodes, so for every request that some correct node executed, the new primary will have at least one prepared-certificate. - After gathering that information, the primary distributes it and tells all backups which requests need to be to executed with which sequence numbers. - Backups can check whether the new primary makes the decisions required by the protocol, and if it does not, then the new primary must be byzantine and the backups can directly move to the next view change.